ManifoldScholar/manifold-docs/_docs/projects/customizing/general.md

 <figure>
   <img src="/docs/assets/projects/library.png" alt="Library Bar" style="margin-bottom: 1em;">
   <img src="/docs/assets/projects/standalone.png" alt="Standalone Bar">
-  <figcaption><em>Above</em>, the standard Manifold library header; <em>below</em>, the standalone header along with a header bar, which serve as branding and navigation elements.</figcaption>
+  <figcaption><em>Above</em>, the standard Manifold header; <em>below</em>, the standalone header along with the optional top bar enabled, which serve as branding and navigation elements.</figcaption>
 </figure>

 <div style="background: #d4f2ff; margin: 20px 0; padding: 15px;">
 <strong>Note</strong>.
-For those with <a href="/docs/projects/accounts/users.html">Administrator credentials</a>, see the Header Bar options on the <a href="/docs/customizing/settings/theme.html#instance-header">Theming Settings page</a> to enable and customize the text, link, and color of the optional header bar),
+For those with <a href="/docs/projects/accounts/users.html">Administrator credentials</a>, see the Top Bar options on the <a href="/docs/customizing/settings/theme.html#instance-header">Theming Settings page</a> to enable and customize the text, link, and color of the optional top bar),
 </div>

 Additionally, when a project is in standalone mode, the following behaviors can also be expected: